 Applied Research in Practice: Two Scenarios

-For 99% of the planet Applied Research Methods (ARMs) is as abstruse a topic as S-matrix theory, Vedanta, or anything you can imagine.
-But Applied Research powers modern development.
+For 99% of the planet Applied Research Methods (ARMs) is as abstruse a topic as, say Functional Analysis.1 But Applied Research powers modern development.
 If you’re developing weapons, oil, new financial instruments, or big-ticket high tech, you’re almost certainly using ARMs extensively in development.
 If you’re outside of this elite or the scientists that service them, ARMs are likely alien; but they shouldn’t be.

 Knowledge Production and Application: Theory

-- Scientists and scholars are employed and often directly funded to address these problems/aspirations or uncover basic understanding that can illuminate them.
-In doing so, they create new knowledge, encoded mostly in books and journal articles, but also in various other documents, data sets, lectures, etc.…
+- Scientists and scholars are employed and often directly funded to address these problems/ aspirations or uncover basic understanding that can illuminate them.
+In doing so, they create new knowledge, encoded mostly in books and journal articles, but also in various other documents, data sets, lectures, etc.… (Figure 1 top.)

 Example 1: Developing a Huge New Natural Gas Reservoir